santtu/cloud-meta/README.md

   particular region.
 * [`aws/zones.csv`](aws/zones.csv) contains information about each
   region and how many availability zones they contain (and when).

+**This is just a dataset repository.
+There is nothing functional (no code) in this repository.** You are free to use the data freely (as long as giving me the credit for the data) as defined by the CC BY 4.0 license.

 ## Data format description ##